 Sorry, no pets.
 Smoking is allowed on covered porches and grounds only.

-Call for more information about Special Rates and offers at Bernadine's Stillman Inn, Galena IL.
+Call for more information about our Special Rates!!!

 Call Dave directly with any questions or to reserve your room!
 Toll Free 1-866-777-0557